KakashiUchiha12/study-planner-v2/README.md

-# StudyPlanner - Academic Success Management System
+# StudyHi - Welcome to Learning

 ## 🎯 Project Overview

-StudyPlanner is a comprehensive, full-stack web application designed to help students organize their academic life.
+StudyHi is a comprehensive, full-stack web application designed to help students organize their academic life.
 It's built with modern web technologies and follows best practices for scalability, maintainability, and user experience.

 ## 🏗️ Architecture Overview